 On the topic of super domestiques, Mikel Landa was the stand out in this year’s Giro.
 He remained plan B behind Fabio Aru despite the Italian’s difficulties at the start of week three.
 At times Landa looked to have been given a free role but his attacks often acted as a means to tiring Alberto Contador.
 Astana’s team contained arguably three super domestiques (Dario Cataldo, Paolo Tiralongo and Tanel Kangert) in addition to the Spaniard and they all rode for the cause of Aru.
 Team Sky are known for executing teamwork to perfection and recently their leaders have benefitted from the hard work and dedication of Vasil Kiriyenka.
 The Belarussian subscribes to the tick-tick-boom school of climbing, grinding along robotically until he cracks and weaves off the front.

 Was this the act of a disgruntled and rebellious domestique?
 Perhaps, but Froome was riding high overall and may have wanted to consolidate his second place.
 Then again, it was poor judgement on his part and it was an event which could have damaged the image of both riders.
 His motives would come into doubt and he gave Team Sky questions to answer in front of the media eye.
 As for Wiggins, his Tour de France title was almost, and still may be, tainted by questions of Froome being the stronger rider.
 Wiggins actually rode magnificently that year winning the Critérium du Dauphiné in June and fending off the aggressive Nibali a month later.
 Without the attack, Wiggins would have fully enjoyed his win and Froome would have still gone on to his own Grand Tour success.
 For an example of how things usually work we can recall 1990.
 The year before his Tour de France reign started, Miguel Indurain looked stronger than his leader Pedro Delgado.
-At the race Delgado was distanced and ‘Big Mig’ waited to help, admirably abandoning his own chances.
+At the race, Delgado was distanced and ‘Big Mig’ waited to help and admirably abandoned any chance of his own.

 A far cry from the characterized ‘water-carrier’, domestiques are riders of many talents.
 Wegelius’ book details some gritty lows of his professional career but I remain enthralled by a domestiques willingness for self-sacrifice.
 Whilst a footballer gains praise for an assist, a domestique gets lost amongst the wheels.
-It has been said that a ‘team of egos’ will not be successful in football but Real Madrid challenge this idea, experiencing periods of serious dominance.
-In cycling this simply would not work and the humble domestique will always find both need and appreciation.
+It has been said that a ‘team of egos’ will not be successful in football but the likes of Real Madrid challenge this idea, experiencing periods of serious dominance.
+In cycling this simply would not work.
+The humble domestique will always find both need and appreciation.
 Long live the gregario.
 All hail the domestique.